tareq1988/wordpress-settings-api-class/readme.txt

 = What this plugin for? =

-It's mainly a plugin that demonastrates the Settings API PHP class
+It's mainly a plugin that demonstrates the Settings API PHP class

 = Whats the facility? =